 In addition, we have a multitude of events both on campus and throughout the country where students interested in UT can meet with representatives from our school and other potential future Vols.
-Students can see a list of upcoming events here.
-For our open events (Rocky Top Tailgate and Big Orange Preview) students can register either through the website or their VIP account.
+Students can see a list of upcoming events.
+For our open events (Rocky Top Tailgate and Big Orange Preview) students can register through the website or their VIP account.
 For all other invitation-based events, students will be invited and can register to attend in their VIP account.

-Important Dates & Deadlines—Freshmen
+Important Dates and Deadlines—Freshmen

 November 1: Priority admission deadline; students need to apply by this date in order to be eligible to apply for competitive scholarships and honors programs, including the Chancellor’s Honors Program.

 December 15: Regular admission deadline; students need to apply by this date in order to be considered for institutional scholarships, including the Volunteer Scholarship.

 January 15: FAFSA deadline; UT’s code is 003530.

 Admitted Students Next Steps

 A select group of quality students who have not been admitted into the freshman class at UT will be offered invitations to the Volunteer Bridge Program.

 The Volunteer Bridge Program provides a pathway for admission to UT through a unique partnership with Pellissippi State Community College.
 Students are selected and invited to participate after a comprehensive review of UT freshman applicants.
 Bridge students have the opportunity to begin their college experience during the second session of summer at UT.
 Following the conclusion of summer school, Bridge students begin two semesters of PSCC coursework.
 Students who fulfill the program’s requirements will be guaranteed admission to UT beginning their sophomore year.
 Bridge students live on UT’s campus and enjoy most student services and activities available to UT students.